hashicorp/consul/website/source/docs/guides/acl.html.md

 #### Keyring Rules

-The `keyring` policy controls access to keyring operations in the [Keyring API](/api/operator/keyring.html).
+The `keyring` resource controls access to keyring operations in the [Keyring API](/api/operator/keyring.html).

 Keyring rules look like this: